rodionovd/rd_get_symbols/README.md

 ======

-`rd_get_symbols` a modern API aiming to replace Apple's `nlist()`, so you're able to find out any private or public symbol in any Mach-O executable.
+`rd_get_symbols` is a modern API aiming to replace Apple's `nlist()`, so you're able to find out any private or public symbol in any Mach-O executable.
-Sandly, `dlopen()/dlsym()` are able to see only public–available symbols, which isn't acceptable when hacking private APIs up. `NSLookupSymbol*` has nothing to do here too, so `nlist()` is the last hope.
+Unfortunately, `dlsym()` is unable to see non-public symbols, so it can't help hacking private APIs.
+`NSLookupSymbol*` has nothing to do here too, so `nlist()` is the last hope.
 But wait, it

  1)  is unavailable for x86_64 executables *(what's wrong with you, Apple?
 It's 2014)*
  2)  loades executable file from disk, instead of in-memory lookup if this executable was already loaded into a current process' address space.